-^{17.} See appendix D for The HBIC Flora and Fauna, Protected and Notable list.
+^{17.} See appendix D for 'The HBIC Flora and Fauna, Protected and Notable list'.

-^{18.} The Hampshire Ornithology list and bat information is in Appendix D.
+^{18.} See Appendix D for 'The Hampshire Ornithology list' and 'Bats and their Habitats'.

 5.44 It is guite remarkable that the biodiversity within the Parish which in some way or another is considered by experts to be 'special' has been catalogued over recent decades by at least 4,000 formal records devoted to at least 1,000 species.
 These data sets deliberately exclude, for example, 'common' species of birds, farm and companion animals, reptiles and amphibians, rodents and countless insects, beetles, spiders and so on.
 HBIC has provided documentation which details how many amphibians and reptiles are present in Winchfield including, 96 species of birds, 54 species of flowering plants, 84 butterflies and moths, four species of dragonflies and 12 species of bats which are listed as 'notable and protected'; some of these are rare and some endangered.